christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Jerusalem = I(J)ERU-SAR-AM, meaning "The Holy City of the Scythian King".
 The SAR element (Scythian for king/royal) embedded in the name of the 'holy city' confirms the Judean state, like Rome, was nothing more than a military garrison run by the Bosphoran elite.

 These Sarmatian-Celtic (Galatian) males mixed with Neolithic Anatolian women before their descendants moved into Egypt (Apiru or Habiru) and Caanan and then mixed with indigenous people in those places.
 Celtic Jews (Iudii) then disappeared after the Bar Kokhba Revolt when Emperor Hadrian decimated their population.
-Modern Ashkenazi Jews are a hodgepodge of native Canaanites (a mix of Canaanites, Edomites, and other Levantine peoples, as well as, proto-Arab Natufians (Natufians had ~20% higher Basal Eurasian -- Basal means with sub-Saharin African, North Africa was green/fertile so Africans could cross the Sahara)) and Neolithic proto-Sicilians who originated in Anatolia [^4] with minor Celtic Cimbri and Celtic Galatian from Anatolia.
+Modern Ashkenazi Jews are a hodgepodge of Neolithic (proto-Sicilian who originated in Anatolia), native Canaanites (who were literal human-neanderthal hybrids [^4]), proto-Arab Natufians (Natufians had ~20% higher Basal Eurasian -- Basal means with SSA, North Africa was green/fertile so sub-Saharin Africans could cross the Sahara), and Celtic Cimbri and Celtic Galatian from Anatolia.

 The rest of the jewish religion and identity came from later incarnations of this imperial cult: Abel and Cain are just a copy of Romulus and Remus.
 Judas Iscariot is a copy of Brutus.
 Genesis 4:5-31.
 Enoch, Irad, Mehujael, Methuselah, Lamech, Seth, Enosh, Kenan, Mahalalel, are copies of Titus Livy's Regal Rome of the seven kings.

-After the Serapis cult the Alexandrian School made an industry out of taking existing religions and then adding to them a psy-op slave-morality foundation.
-The goal was to get the population to accept monotheism and move them towards the Sarapis Cult.
-The Serapis Cult, Gnosticism, Mithraism, Christianity, Manichaeanism, Valentinianism, Hermeticism (Philo of Alexandria’s syncretic philosophy to Hellenize the Canaanite religion of the levant), Buddhism (Pyrrho of Elis's syncretic attempt at subverting the Indo-Aryans in Bactria which was governed by Gaumata Bardya, Cyrus the Greats son), etc., all came from here.

 Footnotes (Chapter 4)